rakus/quick_change_directory/README.md

    ```
    # Quick Change Directory: update index
-   */10 * * * * ${HOME}/.qc/qc-build-index >${HOME}/.qc/qc-build-index.log 2>&1
+   */10 * * * * ${HOME}/.qc/qc-build-index >${HOME}/.qc/index/qc-build-index.log 2>&1
    ```

-   Every execution will write its output to `~/.qc/qc-build-index.log`.
+   Every execution will write its output to `~/.qc/index/qc-build-index.log`.
    This log file is always overwritten, so it only contains the log of the last execution.

 5. Now source `quick_change_directory.sh` by executing `.
    $HOME/.qc/quick_change_directory.sh` or just start a new shell.

-6. Run `qc -U` to create the index files.
+6. Run `qc -u` to create the index files.

 ### Installation Script

 The installation script `INSTALL` automates the steps described in the section "Manual Installation" above.
-This includes the change to your local crontab and updates to .bashrc.
+This includes the change to your local `crontab` and updates to `.bashrc` (both can be disabled).

-If the script is called with out parameter it shows some help.
+If the script is called without parameter it shows some help.

+    $ ./INSTALL -h
+    Usage: INSTALL [-nfCSh] [-t target-dir] <copy|symlink>
+       -n             Just print what would be done.
+       -f             force overwrite existing files
+       -C             skip cron - don't configure cronjob -S             skip shell config - don't change bashrc -h             Show this help.
+       -t target-dir  install to target-dir instead of ~/.qc

 To copy the files install call: